ofenrohr/ksquares/README.md

 There is a test suite called `alphazero` that tests if the MCTS actually finds new smart moves that the network would not have made.

+This AI offers the following hyperparameters:

+* `--hp-mcts-iterations` number of MCTS iterations.
+The default value is 1500
+* `--hp-mcts-cpuct` the C_puct value which controls exploration vs. exploitation.
+The default value is 10.0
+* `--hp-mcts-dirichlet-alpha` the alpha parameter for the dirichlet noise that is applied to the children of the MCTS root node.
+Default: 0.03

 ## [Tests](Tests.html)

 You can run various test suites with `CMAKE_BUILD_DIR/test/ksquarestest`.
 Call